AnyChart/docs.anychart.com/Basic_Charts_Types/Bullet_Chart.md

 ## Layout

-Bullet Chart was designed to represent data in the most effective and use minimum space for it.
-Layout is controlled by **.layout()** parameter.
+Bullet Chart was designed to represent data in the most effective way and use minimum space for it.
+Layout is controlled by {api:anychart.charts.Bullet#layout}**.layout()**{api} parameter.
 Here is a sample of code with both horizontal and vertical layouts.

 ```
   chart_1.layout('vertical');